Table of contents

 Ecological footprint - animal welfare

 The ecological footprint and water consumption of soy lecithin is made up of the main ingredient (soybeans), the individual production steps, packaging and transport, and varies greatly.
 Soy has fallen into disrepute in recent years due to large-scale deforestation of rainforests in South America for monocultures.
-16 In tropical climates, this plant is also very susceptible to pests, which is why herbicides are used on a large scale in these countries.
+16 In tropical climates, this plant is also very susceptible to pests, which is why herbicides are used extensively in these countries.
 17 However, it should be remembered that 76% of the global soy harvest ends up as animal feed in milk and meat production (2017-2019) and only 20% of soybeans and the products made from them are used directly by humans.
-18 No rainforests have to be cleared for this, because soybeans are also grown in Europe, often in organic farming that does not use pesticides or herbicides.
-Accordingly, when purchasing, it is best to buy regional soy lecithin of organic quality.
+18 Rainforests do not have to be cleared for this, because soybeans are also grown in Europe, often in organic farming that does not use pesticides or herbicides.
+Accordingly, when purchasing it, it is best to choose regional soy lecithin of organic quality.

 The production of soya lecithin requires many individual steps (see Industrial Production), some of which are very energy-intensive.
 A more energy-efficient alternative would be sunflower lecithin, which is obtained through a cold-pressing process.
 No chemical solvents are used in this process either.
 19